rodrigo-medeiros/coderbits/README.md

 });
 ```

-If you want the profile already parsed, just pass `json: true` to your search object:
+If you want the profile already parsed, just add the `json` option to your search object:

 ```javascript
 var user = {